 How does lazy loading work?

-Lazy loading helps by delaying the complete loading of below-the-fold images that website visitors do not immediately see.
+Lazy loading helps by delaying the loading of below-the-fold images that website visitors do not immediately see.
 Here’s a visual example of how it works:

 How lazy loading benefits Shopify stores